kr1xh/kr1xh/README.md

 # Hi, I'm Krish C.

-I work at the intersection of **mathematics, AI, and robotics**, with a strong focus on fundamentals and consistency.
+I work at the intersection of **mathematics, AI/ML, and robotics**, with a strong focus on fundamentals and consistency.

 I care about understanding systems deeply, building them carefully, and improving a little every day.